saworbit/quake-cortex/docs/README.md

-# PROJECT CORTEX (Current: File-Based IPC)
+# PROJECT CORTEX

 Project Cortex is an experimental “sidecar” AI architecture for Quake 1:
 - QuakeC emits telemetry (sensor data)
 - Python tails a telemetry file and prints/visualizes it

-This repo previously contained a TCP/JSON prototype; the current implementation is **file-based** because QuakeC networking is heavily restricted in FTEQW.
+Default mode is **file-based** IPC because QuakeC networking is often restricted in FTEQW.
+An experimental TCP stream mode is also supported for RL training/control loops.

 ## Architecture